benjmor/CVFL/constitution.md

 ## Section 4: No substantial part of the activities of the League shall consist of the propaganda, or  otherwise attempting to influence legislation, and the League shall not participate or intervene in any political campaign, including the publishing or distribution of statements on behalf of any candidate for public office.
 ## Section 5: The property of this League is irrevocably dedicated to Scientific and Education purposes meeting the requirements for exemption provided by section 214 of the Revenue and Taxation Code, and no part of the net income or assets of this organization shall ever inure to the benefit of any director, officer or member thereof.
 Any assets remaining after payment or provision for payment of all debts and liabilities of this League shall be distributed to a non-profit fund, foundation, or association which is organized to and operated exclusively for scientific and educational purposes and which has established a tax status under section 501 (c)(3) of the internal code.

-# ARTICLE III: Membership
+# Article III: Membership
 ## Section 1: Membership shall be open to all high schools, and to junior high schools that include the ninth grade, located in the CVFL as per the CHSSA constitution, upon payment of any dues established and the filing of required membership application.

-# ARTICLE IV: Legislative powers
+# Article IV: Legislative powers
 ## Section 1: The legislative power of the League shall be vested in CVFL Council.

 ## Section 2: Membership of the CVFL Council shall be composed of: